-3. The Communications Division staff shall prepare and deliver by December 1, 2018 a report to the Commission analyzing voice and broadband in the following manner: broadband availability by speed and geography; the number of broadband service providers by geographic area; broadband penetration rates by geographic area; areas of the state having a single and no broadband provider, and voice and broadband market share by various geographic areas in California.
-We direct the Communications Division to make a recommendation in its December 1, 2018 report about whether (and the extent that) the reporting required in paragraphs 1 and 2 above remains necessary.
+(1) location of middle-mile facilities by technology type and capacities and whether such facilities are available to unaffiliated providers of Broadband Internet access service in shapefile form designated by Communications Division staff; and (2) other information as requested by Communications Division staff in order to monitor competition in California telecommunications markets. - 3.
+The Communications Division staff shall prepare and deliver by December 1, 2019 a report to the Commission analyzing voice and broadband in the following manner: broadband availability by speed and geography; the number of broadband service providers by geographic area; broadband penetration rates by geographic area; areas of the state having a single and no broadband provider, and voice and broadband market share by various geographic areas in California.

-4. The Communications Division staff shall budget and seek state funding for a third party survey of consumer broadband speed experience measured by the CalSPEED fixed location test.
-Staff shall report to the Commission its findings and recommendations.
+- 4. The Communications Division staff shall budget and seek state funding for a third party survey of consumer broadband speed experience measured by the CalSPEED fixed location test.
+Staff shall report to the Commission its findings and recommendations. - 5.
+Investigation 15-11-007 is closed.This order is effective today.Dated , at San Francisco, California.